istio/istio.io/_docs/tasks/security/plugin-ca-cert.md

 ---
 title: Plugging in root certificate, signing certificate and key
-overview: This task shows how operators can plug existing root certificate, signing certificate and key into Citadel.
+overview: This task shows how operators can configure Citadel with existing root certificate, signing certificate and key.

 order: 60